Wal-Mart store card switch gives consumers reason to compare

 Sam's Plus cardholders will also be automatically enrolled on June 12 to receive $10 cash rewards for every $500 spent on qualifying pre-tax Sam's Club purchases.

-well-established major credit card payment networks also have well-established consumer protection measures in place, such as extended warranties and limits on fraud liability.
+The well-established major credit card payment networks also have well-established consumer protection measures in place, such as extended warranties and limits on fraud liability.

 Consumers who want to compare the benefits need to look to their "terms and conditions" document, which are typically mailed with the card, but also may be available online.

 Sam's Club says it is the first mass retailer to actively implement embedded chip technology in their new cards giving co-branded cardholders even more protection against fraud.

 So, if certain card benefits are more important to you than others, examine the differences see if the card is still right for you.

 See related: Rewards programs move toward flexible, immediate spending, Travel rewards vs. cash back: Do you really want to be practical?, Should I ditch my checking account to earn credit card rewards?